 Michel Otayek is an art historian and doctoral candidate at New York University's Department of Spanish and Portuguese.
 He holds a degree in Law from the Universidad Católica Andrés Bello in Caracas, and an M.A. in art history from Hunter College in New York.
 Otayek's research addresses the role of practices of visual culture, including photography, in the articulation of discourse.
 His work is particularly concerned with collaboratively produced cultural artifacts such as illustrated periodicals and photobooks.
 Currently in progress, Mr. Otayek's dissertation undertakes a comparative analysis of the work in exile of photographers Kati Horna in Mexico and Grete Stern in Argentina.
 As part of his interest in foreign female photographers active in Latin America during the postwar period, he is also at work in research projects pertaining the work of Bárbara Brändli and Thea Segall in Venezuela.
 WM

-Alexandra Goldman is an Independent Writer, Curator and Art Advisor living in New York.
+Alexandra Goldman is a Writer, Curator and Art Advisor living in New York.
 She is Founder of the art publishing platform Artifactoid.
 Goldman has held additional positions as Associate Director at Miles McEnery Gallery, Assistant Director of Klein Sun Gallery, and Director of Y Gallery, where she was involved with curation and programming of monthly exhibitions.
 Goldman writes for Artifactoid, Whitehot Magazine, Arte Fuse, Vice-Versa, and Revista Jennifer.
 She is an M.A.
 Candidate in Art History at Hunter College and received her bachelor’s degree from NYU in Media, Culture, and Communications.
 Follow her on Instagram @artifactoid.

 view all articles from this author